tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 “STAY WHERE YOU ARE!”
 He shouted and I kept my hands up with the gun dangling from my finger.
 “Easy!
 I’m not a threat!”
 I tried pleading with this guy and did my best to keep my gaze fixed on the gas mask the operative was wearing.
-It was here where a constant flood of intrusive thoughts invaded my mind.
+It was here where a constant flood of thoughts invaded my mind.
 Who was that scientist talking about?
 Who is on their way?
-Could they hear the ringing too?
+Could the armed men hear the ringing too?
 Was their gear suppressing them from hearing it?
 Was I being exposed to radiation?
 Are these guys even Military?
-Now I had this sudden urge to draw my pistol and fire upon them but what good would that even do?

 &#x200B;

 “DROP YOUR WEAPON SLOWLY!”
 He barked and I slowly put my pistol on the cold pavement.
-If I was going to do anything right, I had to stay alive and play along with their demands.
+If I was going to survive, I had to stay alive and play along with their demands.

 &#x200B;

-To keep things as short as I possibly can, I was rushed back to the guards building and told to stay put until they finished handling the situation.
+I was rushed back to the guards building and told to stay put until they finished handling the situation.
 We were told to not call for authorities, as a unit was already on its way for medical care.
 A soldier remained inside the guards building with us until our shift ended.
 However, we did not get to go home and nobody else came in to work that day...
-It was at this point where the entire facility had been officially taken over and captured by a renegade force that snuck their ranks into the United States Government and posed as anything other than a threat to humankind.

 &#x200B;

 The commandos were already freaky enough, I should have known better than to sit back and allow this to happen, but it was already too late.
 My gun was left outside and undoubtedly taken by them.
-The jig was up, and Jeff and I were taken hostage inside the guard's office.
+The jig was up, and Jeff and I were suddenly taken hostage inside the guard's office.

 [PART TWO (Final)](https://www.reddit.com/r/nosleep/comments/10odtop/i_was_hired_as_a_security_guard_to_protect_a/?utm_source=share&utm_medium=web2x&context=3)